-There are four different iterations in the GoPro Hero range, each with different levels of image quality and functionality.
-Choosing the right one for you is about deciding which features matter most to you, and which you can live without or will barely ever use.
+Older GoPros are regulars in our best cheap action camera picks, and you're more likely to snag a cheap GoPro deal of a previous model.
+Choosing the best cam for you is about deciding which features matter most to you, and which you can live without or will barely ever use.

-GoPro’s latest flagship camera is the HERO 9 – we'll be updating this ranking with this new model shortly, but in the meantime you can check out our in-depth GoPro HERO 9 review.
+GoPro's latest flagship camera is the HERO 9, which beefs up almost every spec over the HERO 8, as well as adding a few unique tricks too (including a much-anticipated front-facing screen).
 Preceding the 9 are the T3 Award-winning GoPro HERO 8 Black and the 360-degree GoPro Max.
 The HERO 7 range is still in production and the two models available are both excellent cameras too.
+Read on for our full guide to the best GoPro models right now.

 - Best drones for aerial photography